2013 NASSP/Virco National Assistant Principal of the Year

-"Virco is proud to recognize Courtney for her remarkable success as an assistant principal," said Brian True, Virco's director of sales.
+"Virco is proud to recognize Matthew for his remarkable success as an assistant principal," said Brian True, Virco's director of sales.
 "We're honored to sponsor the NASSP/Virco National Assistant Principal of the Year Program and contribute to assistant principals' professional development."